jagimene/jagimene/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Big Data Engineer Contractor
+- 🔭 I’m currently working as
-- 🌱 I’m currently learning AWS Machine Learing Ops
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on Big Data Projects
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with Deploy CI/CD for MLProjects
+- 🤔 I’m looking for help with
-- 💬 Ask me about Spark Hadoop Hive Hdfs on premise solutions
+- 💬 Ask me about
-- 📫 How to reach me: jesusariel.gimenez@gmail.com
+- 📫 How to reach me:
 -->